cloudmesh/cloudmesh-manual/docs/_sources/installation/install-linux.rst.txt

-Instalation for for Linux
+Installation for for Linux
 =========================

-We describe here the various choces for the instalation of cloudmesh on linux.
-We focussed on Ubuntu but useres were able to adopt them easily for other versions of Linux including CentOS, RedHat, and Linux Mint.
+We describe here the various choices for the installation of cloudmesh on linux.
+We focus on Ubuntu but you are able to adopt them easily for other versions of Linux including CentOS, RedHat, and Linux Mint.
+You can contribute these instructions to us.

-If you have rerequisits for thes OSes, please send them to us and we include them here.

-Please read the document first, before you copy and paste, as there are differences between the installs fior regular users, container users and developers.
+Please read the document first, before you copy and paste, as there are differences between the installs for regular users, container users and developers.

 Prerequisites for Ubuntu 20.4
 ------------------------------